nxskok/pasias/docs/12-regression.md

 ## F-statistic: 303.7 on 1 and 48 DF,  p-value: < 2.2e-16
 ```

 The second line is where the fun starts: `lm` wants the data
 frame as a `data=` at the end.
 So, to specify a data frame in
 something like `lm`, we have to use the special symbol
-`.`, which is another way to say ``the data frame that came out
-of the previous step''.
+`.`, which is another way to say "the data frame that came out of the previous step".

 Got that?
 All right.
 The last line is a piece of cake in
 comparison.
 Normally `summary` would require a data frame or a